-This Artist and Materials Brief applies to all Award categories.
+This Sculptor and Materials Brief applies to all Award categories.

 The New Zealand Rural Sculpture Awards are judged on sculptures which showcase and capture the essence of the New Zealand rural landscape, its nature and communities.
 The work should reflect the resilience, heart, soul and humour of those who live, work and love this land.

 Entrants are encouraged to give expression to their cultural heritage and their unique experience and interpretation of ‘The Spirit of the Land’.

 Sculptures are to be constructed from natural or manufactured materials, whether new or recycled, commonly associated with farming or rural landscapes.
 Sculptures are to exhibit originality, skill, imagination, ingenuity and resourcefulness in their construction.

 Entry Criteria and Fees by Award

-Artists may nominate a category for their entry but the Trust reserves the right to refuse any entry into a specified category.
-This would only occur after consultation with the artist.
+Sculptors may nominate a category for their entry but the Trust reserves the right to refuse any entry into a specified category.
+This would only occur after consultation with the Sculptor.

 Sculptures may be entered into more than one award, but attract a new entry fee for each award category entered.